|Problem: The student responds slowly, perhaps after a considerable delay; the student also works slowly.

 Useful experiments for assessment and intervention:

-3. If the frequency and/or intensity of the target behavior decreases during intervention, then it may be that the problem behaviors were related in part to depression and/or limited or uncomfortable peer social interaction.
-(See Tutorial on Friendship and Peer Relationships.)
+- If the frequency and/or intensity of the target behavior decreases during intervention, it may be that the student’s problem behaviors are in part a result of oppositional behavior.
+(See Tutorial on Behavior and Behavior Problems after TBI; Behavior Management: Prevention Strategies).

-Possible referrals: School psychologist or counselor for psychological and social assessment
+Possible referrals: School psychologist, behavior specialist, or counselor for behavioral assessment and behavior management strategies